Other People's Houses

-"Other People's Houses" is the second episode of the 1959 Australian TV drama anthology Shell Presents.
+"Other People's Houses" is the second episode of the 1959 Australian television drama anthology Shell Presents.
 It was based on a play by Tad Mosel and starred Diana Perryman and was directed by David Cahill.
 It aired on 2 May 1959 in Sydney and on 3 October 1959 in Melbourne.

 The script had previously been filmed in the U.S. for Goodyear Playhouse, with Rod Steiger and Eileen Heckart.

 Plot

 An old man (Lou Vernon) lives with his married daughter and her husband and they do not like him.
 His eldest daughter, Inez, moves in with them, and tries to save her father from an old person's home.